-Sample bottles shall be labeled either before or immediately after sample collection (see sample naming convention provided in the sampling table).
+Sample bottles shall be labeled either before or immediately after sample collection (see sample naming convention provided in Table 2).
 Once a sample is collected, it will be immediately logged on the chain of custody and placed in coolers on ice.
 Coolers containing samples shall be shipped to the environmental laboratory using chain-of-custody procedures.
 Coolers may be shipped using FedEx (or an approved equivalent shipping service), or they can be picked up by the laboratory courier.
-Chains of custody that include sample names and collection date and time, what analyses will be performed, and contact and project information,
+Chains of custody that include sample names and collection date and time, what analyses will be performed, and contact and project information, will be completed by sampling staff and signed by those who are transporting coolers.
+A copy of the chain of custody should be retained in the field notes.
+Additional information is provided in contractor procedures CP4-ES-0104 and CP4-ES-2708.